wmde/wbaas-deploy/README.md

 Apply helmfiles from the `k8s/helmfile` directory with either `helmfile diff/apply` or `helmfile --environment production diff/apply` in the `k8s/helmfile` directory.

-Charts that are not contianed within the root `helmfile.yaml` will still need to be applied seperatly from within each directory.
+Charts that are not contained within the root `helmfile.yaml` will still need to be applied separately from within each directory.